cebe/markdown/README.md

 	}
 	```

 2. "rendering" the element.
-After all blocks have been consumed, they are beeing rendered using the `render{blockName}()`
+After all blocks have been consumed, they are being rendered using the `render{blockName}()`
    method:

    ```php